There are loads of ways you can get involved!

 Find out if there is a City of Sanctuary group in your local area and contact them to find out what they’re up to!

 If you’re interested in a particular Stream, find out if your local group is involved in that or discuss with them what you could do to get things moving in that area!
 For more information on streams of sanctuary (Arts, Health, Maternity, Gardens, Libraries, Schools, Colleges and Universities) please contact [email protected]

 - Start a group

 If there isn’t a local City of Sanctuary group in your area, you could start one!
 All you need is three people.
 Have a look through our page on ‘How to set up a group’ for what to do next.

 There are lots of local, national and international refugee charities in need of funds.
 You could organise a concert, do a sponsored walk, have a bake sale or recycle an old phone or ink cartridge! (contact us for a recycling envelope).

 There are many campaigns to support asylum seekers and refugees both within the UK and globally.
 Find out what Asylum Matters are campaigning on and how you can get involved.
-Current campaigns include advocacy around allowing asylum seekers to work, opposing NHS charging, increasing the asylum support rates, opening up family reunion opportunities, ending indefinite detention and many others.
-Asylum Matters works in partnership with many others in the refugee support sector to advocate for a more humane asylum process and in particular to take forward the principles of the Birmingham Declaration
+Current campaigns include advocacy around allowing asylum seekers to work, opposing NHS charging, increasing the asylum support rates, opening up family reunion opportunities, ending indefinite detention, lifting the ban on working and many others.
+Asylum Matters works in partnership with many others in the refugee support sector to advocate for a more humane asylum process and in particular to take forward the principles of the Birmingham Declaration.

 - Contact your MP